oheunj/SurvTrees/README.md

 ```

 # Files in this repository
-The source code is currently provided at 'github_example.R'.
+The source code is currently provided in 'github_example.R'.

 # Installation
 R is a statistical software program, and RStudio is a user interface for R. We recommend that users install both R and R Studio.
 Both R and RStudio are free and open source.